AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/execution.md

 An exceptional halt is not explicitly triggered by an instruction but instead occurs when an exceptional condition is met.

-When an exceptional halt occurs, the context is flagged as consuming all of its allocated gas and is marked as `reverted` with no output data, and then execution within the current context ends.
+When an exceptional halt occurs, the context is flagged as consuming all of its allocated gas and is marked as `reverted` with _no output data_, and then execution within the current context ends.

 ```
 machineState.l1GasLeft = 0